luyadev/luya-deployer/README.md

 ## Unglue

 In order to use [unglue](https://unglue.io) you can add `after('luya:commands', 'unglue');` in your deploy.php.
 This will download the unglue phar file and compile the files according to the .unglue file.
+You will also need to `set('unglue_server', 'https://...');` to your Unglue server URL.

 ## Authorization Password / SSH Key